ufmg-smite/carcara/README.md

 When running on large proofs, we recommend compiling with optimizations enabled: `cargo build --release`.

+To build and install Carcara, run `cargo install --profile release-lto --path cli`.
+This will build the project with all optimizations enabled, and install the CLI binary in `$HOME/.cargo/bin`.

 ## Using Carcara
 ### Checking a proof file